TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 1/Matthew 1.16.md

 ---

-and Jacob begat Joseph the husband of Mary, of whom was born Jesus, who is called Christ.
+Jacob became the father of Joseph, the husband of Mary, from whom was born Jesus, who is called Christ.